-The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum.
-Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2020 has been made in the financial statements based on information received and available with the Company.
+36 The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum.
+Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2020 and 31 March 2019 has been made in the financial statements based on information received and available with the Company.
 Further in view of the management, the impact of interest, if any, that may be payable in accordance with the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 ('The MSMED Act') is not expected to be material.
-The Company has not received any claim for interest from any supplier:
+The

-interest from any supplier: Particulars As at As at a ucuais 31 March 2020 31 March 2019 The amounts remaining unpaid to micro and small suppliers as at the end of the year Principal - - Interest - - The amount of interest paid by the buyer under MSMED Act - - The amount of payments made to micro and small suppliers beyond the appointed day during the accounting year - - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; - - The amount of interest accrued and remaining unpaid at the end of each accounting year - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the MSMED Act - -
+Particulars As at 31 March 2020 As at 31 March 2019 The amounts remaining unpaid to micro and small suppliers as at the end of the year - Principal - - Interest - - The amount of interest paid by the buyer under MSMED Act - - The amount of payments made to micro and small suppliers beyond the appointed day during the accounting year The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED - - A ct.
+The amount of interest accrued and remaining unpaid at the end of each accounting year - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a - - deductible expenditure under the MSMED Act